brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 MailMate users don't need their hands held very often but, when they do have questions, those questions tend to be detailed ones that need equally detailed answers.
 That's what these users get from Dr. Nielsen through a variety of sources, and they'd expect nothing less in support for either AltaMail or Preside.

-In reviews on the iOS App Store that go back several years, both apps' users almost uniformly proclaim the support to be superb, regardless of the issues raised; and my own anecdotal information (both my own experiences and those from others with whom I've communicated about this topic) goes along with that.
+In reviews on the iOS App Store that go back several years, both apps’ users almost uniformly proclaim the support to be superb, regardless of the issues raised; and my own anecdotal information (both my own experiences and those from others with whom I've communicated about this topic) goes along with that.

 (**However**, please note these apps are eerily similar to MailMate in another way, and a bad one: the online documentation.
 While Dr. Nielsen's [documentation for MailMate](https://manual.mailmate-app.com/) is ultra-comprehensive, it's also spare on screen captures, much less current ones, and you may find certain items hard to locate within it.
 As for [AltaMail](https://mobile.eurosmartz.com/help/app/am/) and [Preside](https://preside.io/faq.html), each app's documentation comes only as numerous FAQs, although not *called* "FAQs" in AltaMail's case, and has **no** screen captures.
 AltaMail comes up even more poorly by comparison, in the haphazard organization of---and, I think, lack of detail in---its documentation.)